Your Format For Billing Clients Professionally and Effectively

 2) Use a word processor or spreadsheet program

-If you don’t want to use dedicated invoicing software, you can always create your invoices using a word processor or spreadsheet program like Microsoft Word or Excel.
-This is a more DIY approach, but it’s still perfectly acceptable (and it’s usually free!).
+If you don’t want to use dedicated invoicing software, you can always create your invoices using a word processor or spreadsheet program like Microsoft Word/Excel or Google Sheets.
+This is a more DIY approach, but it’s still perfectly acceptable (and it’s usually free).

 Also read